18 U.S.C. § 1343 - Federal Wire Fraud Law

 - 18 U.S.C.
 1347 - Health care fraud;

 - 18 U.S.C.
-1348 - Securities fraud which are fraudulent acts concerning investments or securities;
+1348 - Securities fraud, which includes fraudulent acts concerning investments or securities;

 - 18 U.S.C.
 1349 - Attempt and conspiracy;